The School of Medicine

-In July 1993, a 120-bed general medical-surgical hospital, the John M. and Sally B. Thornton Hospital, opened at UC San Diego Medical Center, La Jolla, which is located on the La Jolla campus.
-Adjacent to Thornton Hospital is Perlman Ambulatory Care Center, UC San Diego Moores Cancer Center, and Shiley Eye Center.
+In July 1993, a 120-bed general medical-surgical hospital, the John M. and Sally B. Thornton Hospital, opened at UC San Diego Medical Center, La Jolla.
+Adjacent to Thornton Hospital is Perlman Ambulatory Care Center, UC San Diego Moores Cancer Center, and Shiley Eye Institute.
 In 2011, the state-of-the-art Sulpizio Cardiovascular Center opened.
-Groundbreaking for the Jacobs Medical Center occurred in 2012, and completion is expected in 2016.
+Groundbreaking for the UC San Diego Jacobs Medical Center occurred in 2012, and completion is expected in 2016.

-The VA San Diego Medical Center, located adjacent to the School of Medicine campus in La Jolla, is also an important training site.
-The UC San Diego School of Medicine’s partnership with Children’s Hospital and Health Center enables students to treat a significant number of the region’s most interesting and complex pediatric patients.
+The VA San Diego Medical Center, located adjacent to the School of Medicine campus in La Jolla, is also an important training site with 232 beds.
+The UC San Diego School of Medicine’s partnership with Rady Children’s Hospital enables students to participate in the care of some of the region’s most interesting and complex pediatric patients.

 Outpatient experiences include private medical practice, community clinics, and home visitation programs.
 Students see patients in many of San Diego’s hospitals and outpatient facilities, as well as in some of the disadvantaged neighborhoods of San Diego and Baja California, Mexico.

-In all of their clinical experiences, UC San Diego medical students have an opportunity to see how physicians work as a team with physician assistants, nurses, nurse practitioners, laboratory technicians, social workers, physical and occupational therapists, pharmacists, and other health-care professionals to provide health care.
+In all of their clinical experiences, UC San Diego medical students have an opportunity to participate in multidisciplinary teams with physician assistants, nurses, nurse practitioners, laboratory technicians, social workers, physical and occupational therapists, pharmacists, and other health-care professionals to provide health care.

 The School of Medicine cooperates with the San Diego State University Graduate School of Public Health (SDSU-GSPH) in assisting interested students who wish to pursue a master’s degree in public health (MPH) while enrolled in medical school.
 Students can also receive an MPH at other schools of public health, although a formal agreement exists only with SDSU-GSPH.

-The UC San Diego School of Medicine offers three Master of Advanced Studies (MAS) degrees in collaboration with UC San Diego Extension and the Department of Family and Preventive Medicine.
-These are the Leadership of Health-Care Organizations, Clinical Research, and Health Law.
+The UC San Diego School of Medicine offers three Master of Advanced Studies (MAS) degrees in collaboration with UC San Diego Extension and School of Medicine departments.
+These are the Leadership of Health-Care Organizations, Clinical Research, and Health Law programs.
 The degree program permits a student to complete the doctor of medicine (MD) curriculum and studies leading to a master’s degree in a total of five years.